-We obtained the general ledger and the project expenditure reports prepared by the District for the fiscal year ended June 30, 2022, for the Building Fund (Measure E).
+We obtained the general ledger and the project expenditure reports prepared by the District for the fiscal year ended June 30, 2023, for the Building Fund (Measure E).
 Within the fiscal year audited, we obtained the actual invoices, purchase orders, and other supporting documentation for a sample of expenditures to ensure compliance with the requirements of Article XIIIA, Section 1(b)(3)(C) of the California Constitution and Measure E as to the approved bond projects list.
 We performed the following procedures:

-1. We identified expenditures and projects charged to the general obligation bond proceeds by obtaining the general ledger and project listing.

-- 2. We selected a sample of expenditures using the following criteria: - a.
-We considered all expenditures recorded in all object codes, including transfers out. - b.
-We considered all expenditures recorded in all projects that were funded from July 1, 2021 through June 30, 2022 from Measure E bond proceeds. - c.
+- 1. We identified expenditures and projects charged to the general obligation bond proceeds by obtaining the general ledger and project listing. - 2.
+We selected a sample of expenditures using the following criteria: - a.
+We considered all expenditures recorded in all object codes, including transfers out. - We considered all expenditures recorded in all projects that were funded from July 1, 2022 through June 30, 2023 from Measure E bond proceeds. - c.
 We selected all expenditures that were individually significant expenditures based on our assessment of materiality. - d.
-For all items below the individually significant threshold identified in item 2c, judgmentally selected expenditures based on risk assessment and consideration of coverage of all object codes, including transfers out, and projects for period starting July 1, 2021 and ending June 30, 2022. - 3.
-Our sample included transactions totaling \$12,434,427.
-This represents 83% of the total expenditures of \$14,909,032. - 4.
+For all items below the individually significant threshold identified in item 2c, judgmentally selected expenditures based on risk assessment and consideration of coverage of all object codes, including transfers out, and projects for period starting July 1, 2022 and ending June 30, 2023.
+The results can be projected to the intended population.

+- 3. Our sample included transactions totaling \$4,917,506.
+This represents 76% of the total expenditures of \$6,454,213. - 4.
 We reviewed the actual invoices and other supporting documentation to determine that: - a.
 Expenditures were supported by invoices with evidence of proper approval and documentation of receipting goods or services. - b.
 Expenditures were supported by proper bid documentation, as applicable. - c.
 Expenditures were expended in accordance with voter-approved bond project list. - d.
 Bond proceeds were not used for salaries of school administrators or other operating expenses of the District. - 5.
 We determined that the District has met the compliance requirement of Measure E if the following conditions were met: - a.
 Supporting documents for expenditures were aligned with the voter-approved bond project list. - b.
-Supporting documents for expenditures were not used for salaries of school administrators or other operating expenses of the Districts.
+Supporting documents for expenditures were not used for salaries of school administrators or other operating expenses of the District.